TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Conceptual_Design_RID.md

 	- Timestamp: A precise timestamp indicating when the data was transmitted.
 	- Emergency Status (if applicable): Indication of any emergency condition, such as a loss of control or return-to-home activation.
 - The system shall ensure reliable reception of all RID data from drones operating within the designated tracking area, which includes the entire contiguous campus.
-- This subsystem shall function autonomously, requiring minimal intervention while ensuring accurate and efficient drone tracking for compliance, security, and situational awareness purposes.
+- This system shall function autonomously, requiring minimal intervention while ensuring accurate and efficient drone tracking for compliance, security, and situational awareness purposes.
 - The Bluetooth module shall be integrated in the the Central Computer (Raspberry Pi).

 #### Wi-Fi RID Module (Integrated)